oceanhackweek/ohw24_proj_HAB_FE_us/README.md

    b. `conda env create -f environment.yml`
    c. `conda activate ohw-streamlit`
 3. Create `streamlit.py` which you can name whatever you want
-4. Add your code!
+4. Examples in the tutorial here: https://github.com/oceanhackweek/ohw24_proj_HAB_FE_us/tree/main/tutorial
-5. Run `streamlit run streamlit.py` or update to use your file name If you would like the app to update every time you save (this is good for debugging) run `streamlit run --server.runOnSave true streamlit.py`
+5. Add your code!

-#### To run this application: `streamlit run --server.runOnSave true app/app.py`
+6. Run `streamlit run streamlit.py` or update to use your file name If you would like the app to update every time you save (this is good for debugging) run `streamlit run --server.runOnSave true streamlit.py`